ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ---
 date: 2024-10-25
 permalink: /2024-shipyard-improving-ipfs-on-the-web/
-title: 'IPFS on the Web in 2024: Update From Shipyard'
+title: 'IPFS on the Web in 2024: Update From Interplanetary Shipyard'
-description: 'Update from the Shipyard team on our efforts to bring IPFS to the Web.'
+description: 'Update from Interplanetary Shipyard on our efforts to make IPFS work on the Web.'
 author: Daniel Norman
 header_image: /ipfs-web-cover.jpg
 tags: